SergeJohanns/clomic/README.md

 Copyright © 2020 Serge Johanns

-Distributed under the Eclipse Public License either version 1.0 or (at
+Distributed under the Eclipse Public License either version 2.0 or (at your option) any later version.